Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ## The App Brief

-Here is a copy of the brief [here](https://github.com/josephWoodland/MS3-beer-DB/blob/master/static/assets/readme/design_brief_campaign.pdf)
+A copy of the brief can be accessed [here](https://github.com/josephWoodland/MS3-beer-DB/blob/master/static/assets/readme/design_brief_campaign.pdf)

 ## Summary of the brief

 The client requested an MVP to test the concept of the app.
 A product that can be released into a small test group to gauge the interest of the idea.

 The app will be accessible from marketing campaigns through social media.
-Meaning that the app must be functional from mobile; even if the design on mobile is limited, the basic functionality must be there.
+This means the app must be functional from mobile devices; even if the design on mobile device is limited, the basic functionality must be there.

 The app’s look must be clean and, more importantly, functional and clear to the user how to use the app.
-The client has expressed that the app’s design can be looked at further down the product road map and focus on the functionality.
+The client has expressed that the app’s design can be looked at further down the product road map, but for now has asked us to focus on the functionality.

 <span
 id="ux">